clawit91/website/_posts/2019-03-13-contributions-to-the-un.md

 ## Core contributions are critical to effective development support

 <p style='text-align: justify;'>Financial resources can be classified as core or non-core contributions.
-Core funding provides the highest degree of flexibility to the UN entities as these unearmarked resources can be used in the most efficient way deemed by the respective UN entity.
-Non-core contribution in contrast might contribute to fragmentation.
+Core funding provides the highest degree of flexibility to the UN entities as these unearmarked resources can be managed by the respective UN entity on its own, in close coordination with other funds and programmes.
+Non-core contribution in contrast might lead to fragmentation or overlap.
 Ideally, contributions would therefore be solely composed of core contributions.
 In this post, we want to explore total and core contributions of UN Member States to the UNDG.
+Note that shares of contributions have been calculated in absolute terms to take into account negative values.
 To obtain individual country information, hover with the mouse over one country or search for the country on the upper left of the chart.</p>

 <div class='tableauPlaceholder' id='viz1552511193355' style='position: relative'><noscript><a href='#'><img alt=' ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;QC&#47;QCPRdata-bycountrylevel&#47;ContributionstoUNoperationalactivitiesfordevelopment&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='QCPRdata-bycountrylevel&#47;ContributionstoUNoperationalactivitiesfordevelopment' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;QC&#47;QCPRdata-bycountrylevel&#47;ContributionstoUNoperationalactivitiesfordevelopment&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='filter' value='publish=yes' />
 </object></div>